-In a weak-coupling theory such as the SM, the coefficients c_i and f_j are induced by loop diagrams and should be highly suppressed, by powers of $\alpha_w/4\pi \sim 10^{-3}$.
-However, in theories with strong interactions in the Higgs sector, the c_i and f_j coefficients could be of order 1, with the Λ parameters then interpreted as the masses of Higgs sector resonances.
+In a weak-coupling theory such as the SM, the coefficients $c_i$ and $f_j$ are induced by loop diagrams and should be highly suppressed, by powers of $\alpha_w/4\pi \sim 10^{-3}$ .
+However, in theories with strong interactions in the Higgs sector, the $c_i$ and $f_j$ coefficients could be of order 1, with the $\Lambda$ parameters then interpreted as the masses of Higgs sector resonances.
 For example, the operator (1.16) would be induced by a scalar resonance in the Higgs sector.

-The current bounds on triple gauge boson couplings imply that the Λ parameters associated with dimension 6 operators are higher than about 600 GeV.
-High statistics measurements of the triple gauge bosons by observation of W^+W^- and ZZ production in e^+e^- reactions at 500 GeV are expected to be sensitive to deviations from the SM that are 10 times smaller, pushing the sensitivity to Λ almost to 2 TeV.
+The current bounds on triple gauge boson couplings imply that the $\Lambda$ parameters associated with dimension 6 operators are higher than about 600 GeV.
+High statistics measurements of the the triple gauge bosons by observation of $W^+W^-$ and ZZ production in $e^+e^-$ reactions at 500 GeV are expected to be sensitive to deviations from the SM that are 10 times smaller, pushing the sensitivity to $\Lambda$ almost to 2 TeV.

 It is difficult for hadron colliders to have similar sensitivity to triple gauge couplings.
-One source of this difficulty is that the LHC experiments study diboson reactions at higher energies, where additional terms from higher dimension operators are important and so the extraction of the coefficients of dimension 6 operators is model-dependent.
-But there is a compensatory advantage.
+One source of this difficulty is that that the LHC experiments study diboson reactions at higher energies, where additional terms from higher dimension operators are important and so the extraction of the coefficients of dimension 6 operators is model-dependent.
+Of course, there is a compensatory advantage.
 Working at higher energy, the LHC will study W and Z bosons at energies where Higgs sector strong interactions can dramatically alter the amplitudes for vector boson scattering.

-Some quantitative examples are presented in [33].
-In examples studied there, the sensitivity to the coefficients f/Λ^4 of dimension 8 operators implies that, assuming f = 1, the LHC at 300 fb-1 would achieve exclusion of a Λ value greater than 1.5 TeV.
-The HL-LHC, with 3000 fb-1, would roughly triple the significance of the effect, allowing 5 sigma discovery at 1.5 TeV or exclusion up to 1.8 TeV.
-If the origin of this new physics lies in strongly-coupled dynamics, the HL-LHC provides discovery-level sensitivity to virtual effects of new resonances with masses $(4\pi\Lambda)$ up to 19 TeV.
-If interpreted as sensitivity to f, the HL-LHC is more sensitive by a factor of 2-3 compared to the LHC at 300 fb-1.
+Some quantitative examples are presented in [28].
+In examples studied there, the LHC at 300 fb-1 would achieve exclusion of a $\Lambda$ value in dimension 8 operators greater than 1.2 TeV.
+The HL-LHC, with 3000 fb-1, would roughly triple the significance of the effect, allowing 5 $\sigma$ discovery at 1.2 TeV or exclusion up to 1.5 TeV.

-609 Increasing the energy allowed for the diboson system dramatically increases the physics reach.
-For discovery 610 of anomalous couplings, a 33 TeV pp collider would reach Λ values above 1.8 TeV, while a VLHC at 100 TeV 611 would reach above 4.6 TeV.
-These values extend well into the region in which new Higgs sector dynamics 612 would be expected in models of this type.
+Increasing the energy allowed for the diboson system dramatically increases the physics reach.
+A 33 TeV pp collider would push the discovery reach close to 3 TeV, well into the region in which new Higgs sector dynamics would be expected in models of this type.

-614 The conclusions of the Electroweak Interactions working group can be summarized as follows:
+The conclusions of the Electroweak Interactions working group can be summarized as follows:

-615 1.
-Precision measurements of the W and Z bosons has the potential to probe indirectly for new particles 616 with TeV masses.
-This precision program is within the capabilities of LHC, linear e^+e^- colliders, and 617 TLEP.
+1. Precision measurements of the W and Z bosons has the potential to probe indirectly for new particles with TeV masses.
+This precision program is within the capabilities of LHC, linear $e^+e^-$ colliders, and TLEP.

-Measurement of vector boson interactions will probe for new dynamics in the Higgs sector.
+2. Measurement of vector boson interaction swill probe for new dynamics in the Higgs sector.
 In such theories, we expect correlated signals in triple and quartic gauge couplings.
 The LHC and linear colliders will have sensitivity into the mass region above 1 TeV.

-Experiments on electroweak interactions give information on the Particle Physics Questions # 1, 4, 8, 9 listed in the Snowmass Summary [32].
+Experiments on electroweak interactions give information on the Particle Physics Questions # 1, 4, 8, 9 listed in the Snowmass Summary [27].

-624 1.6 Quantum Chromodynamics and the Strong Interaction
+1.6 Quantum Chromodynamics and the Strong Interaction

 Every probe of particle physics at high energies eventually requires detailed knowledge of the strong interactions.
-Even in pure electroweak processes, the strong interactions affect the values of α and α_w through coupling constant renormalization.
+Even in pure electroweak processes, the strong interactions affect the values of $\alpha$ and $\alpha_w$ through coupling constant renormalization.
 In the next decade, when most of our new knowledge about particle physics will come from hadron collider experiments, our understanding of the strong interactions will affect every aspect of the data, through the structure of the proton, through radiative corrections to initial- and final-state quarks and gluons and their transition to hadrons, and through the detailed physics that produces multi-jet events.